 This book seeks to expose to view this fertile research territory.
 In doing so, it sets out two objectives.
 First, to highlight and explain the diversity of bailiff organisations in Europe.
 Second, to ask how far governments are taking responsibility for the public management of enforcement activities in the light of their impact on citizens and the increased significance attributed to personal autonomy and financial capability in the ‘neoliberal’ era.
 In this latter context, attention is paid to the influence of public management trends over the last thirty years and to questions of digital government and data protection.

 The book is addressed to academics and policy makers interested in domestic and cross-border enforcement of judgments and orders, the regulation of the legal profession, comparative law and comparative public management – particularly in the context of the administration of justice.
 It also contains information of relevance to scholars of institutional theory, competition law, transnational public policy transfer and social policy in the area of debt and poverty.
-Countries discussed include Sweden, Belgium, France, the Netherlands, Poland, Spain, Germany and England and Wales.
+Countries discussed include Sweden, Belgium, France, the Netherlands, Poland, Spain and Germany.

 Dr Wendy Kennett is a Senior Lecturer in Law at Cardiff University.
 She was the Founding Chair of the Bailiff Law Reform Group (BLRG), now the Enforcement Law Review Group – a cross-industry, non-policy making discussion forum (now chaired by Lord Lucas), with the Civil Court Users Association (CCUA) as Secretariat.
 She is a Member of the International Association of Procedural Law and of the CIVEA Compliance, Adjudication and Review of Enforcement (CARE) Panel.
 She is a former EU Commission expert on enforcement and has participated in a number of EU funded projects on comparative and cross-border enforcement.